divya-r-kamat/End-to-End-MachineLearning/DataEngineering/pyspark.md

 Transformer classes have a .transform() method that takes a DataFrame and returns a new DataFrame; usually the original one with a new column appended.
 For example, you might use the class Bucketizer to create discrete bins from a continuous feature or the class PCA to reduce the dimensionality of your dataset using principal component analysis.

 Estimator classes all implement a .fit() method.
 These methods also take a DataFrame, but instead of returning another DataFrame they return a model object.
 This can be something like a StringIndexerModel for including categorical data saved as strings in your models, or a RandomForestModel that uses the random forest algorithm for classification or regression.

+### Data types

+Spark only handles numeric data.
+That means all of the columns in your DataFrame must be either integers or decimals (called 'doubles' in Spark).

+When we imported our data, we let Spark guess what kind of information each column held.
+Unfortunately, Spark doesn't always guess right.
+To remedy this, we can use the .cast() method in combination with the .withColumn() method.
+It's important to note that .cast() works on columns, while .withColumn() works on DataFrames.

+The only argument we need to pass to .cast() is the kind of value we want to create, in string form.
+For example, to create integers, we'll pass the argument "integer" and for decimal numbers we'll use "double".

+      # Cast the columns to integers
+      model_data = model_data.withColumn("arr_delay", model_data.arr_delay.cast("integer"))

+### One Hot vectors

+A one-hot vector is a way of representing a categorical feature where every observation has a vector in which all elements are zero except for at most one element, which has a value of one (1).
+Each element in the vector corresponds to a level of the feature, so it's possible to tell what the right level is by seeing which element of the vector is equal to one (1).
+PySpark has functions for handling this built into the pyspark.ml.features submodule.

+The first step to encoding categorical feature is to create a StringIndexer.
+Members of this class are Estimators that take a DataFrame with a column of strings and map each unique string to a number.
+Then, the Estimator returns a Transformer that takes a DataFrame, attaches the mapping to it as metadata, and returns a new DataFrame with a numeric column corresponding to the string column.

+The second step is to encode this numeric column as a one-hot vector using a OneHotEncoder.
+This works exactly the same way as the StringIndexer by creating an Estimator and then a Transformer.
+The end result is a column that encodes categorical feature as a vector that's suitable for machine learning routines!